 You can address this best with your doctor, and you may not get it right the first time, but please don’t give up.

 Getting The Best Treatment for Fibroid Pain

-Many women whose fibroids cause troublesome symptoms often feel as if no one is listening to their specific problems.
-Many times it feels as if the only option they have is surgery to remove the womb or the fibroids.
+Many women whose fibroids cause troublesome symptoms often feel no one is listening to them.
+It often feels like the only option they have is surgery to remove the womb or the fibroids.

 By discussing the available options, you and your doctor may be able to come up with a solution that best suits your needs.

-Let us know in the comments section if you have questions related to painful fibroids.
+Let us know in the comments section if you have questions about painful fibroids.

 Editing by AskAwayHealth Team

-All AskAwayHealth articles are reviewed by practising Medical Practitioners on a wide range of health care conditions to provide evidence-based guidance and to help promote quality health care.
-The advice in our material is not meant to replace the management of your specific condition by a qualified health care practitioner.
+All AskAwayHealth articles are reviewed by practising Medical Practitioners on various healthcare conditions to help promote quality healthcare.
+The advice in our material is not meant to replace a qualified healthcare practitioner’s management of your specific condition.

 Image Credits @Canva

 Want to know how your comment data is processed?
 Learn more